patrickbrett/aftertax/README.md

 Current region support:
 * Australia
+* New Zealand

 Todo:
-* Support for multiple regions (and associated currencies) - see below
+* Support for more regions (and associated currencies) - see below
 * allow user to input decimals by having an "edit/save" functionality
 * graph
 * improve styling